Overtime Calculator

 North Carolina

-North Carolina has its own overtime laws in addition to federal FLSA requirements.
+North Carolina layers its own overtime rules on top of the federal FLSA baseline.

 $7.25